The Twilight Zone (franchise): Theme park attraction

 The Twilight Zone Tower of Terror is a theme park attraction based on the original Twilight Zone series.
-Designed by Walt Disney Imagineering, the attraction is present at Disney's Hollywood Studios in Orlando, Walt Disney Studios Park in Paris and Tokyo DisneySea in Japan.
-A fourth attraction at Disney California Adventure operated from 2004 to 2017 before being re-themed to Guardians of the Galaxy – Mission: Breakout!.
-The attraction in Japan is the only one not themed to The Twilight Zone, due to cultural differences and constraints in licensing for the Oriental Land Company, owner and operator of the Tokyo parks.
+Designed by Walt Disney Imagineering, the attraction is present at Disney's Hollywood Studios in Walt Disney World near Orlando and Disney Adventure World in Disneyland Paris.
+A third attraction at Disney California Adventure operated from 2004 to 2017 before being re-themed to Guardians of the Galaxy – Mission: Breakout!.
+A fourth incarnation of the attraction, known simply as Tower of Terror, also exists at Tokyo DisneySea in Japan, but it not themed to The Twilight Zone, due to cultural differences and constraints in licensing for the Oriental Land Company, owner and operator of the Tokyo parks.
 The ride also served as the inspiration for the 1997 TV film Tower of Terror, which bears no connection to The Twilight Zone.

 Syndication

 The Twilight Zone first series is currently in syndication on MeTV Network and Syfy, and the 2002 revival is syndicated on the El Rey Network.